 A Little Bit of Background

-When first designed, Ashman and Rodd Streets were both two-way streets - which they functioned as until the late 1960s.
+When first designed, Ashman and Rodd Streets were both two-way streets.
+In 1958, the City adopted a Major Street Plan which called for many street changes, including the creation of the Ashman and Rodd Street one-way pairs.
+This change became effective on October 1, 1961.
 At that time, many communities went to one-way streets as the best way to move traffic as quickly as possible from one place (usually, into or out of the city's downtown or major center) to another.
 Now, though, we realize the potential issues associated with this approach: Fewer economic development opportunities, higher vehicle speeds, reduced navigability, and lower safety ratings for pedestrians.

-The City has been discussing the potential conversion of Ashman and Rodd Streets for nearly two decades, with the earliest recommendation/consideration for potential conversion being included in the City's Master Plan in 2006.
-Click the links below to view guiding documents that have discussed this conversion to this point.
+Restoration of two-way traffic on Ashman and Rodd Streets has been a topic of conversation and study in Midland throughout the 62 years since the conversion was first implemented, including in the City's current Master Plan.
+Click the links below to view guiding documents that have discussed this conversion to this point..

 - City of Midland Master Plan - Chapter 6: Transportation (PDF)

 - City Modern Master Plan Update - Transportation Resources